Jengamon/rust_skeleton/README.md

 it's compilation speed leaves much to be desired.
 This hopefully changes in the future, but for now, I'm out~

-As a side note: Yes, the runner panics a lot, but if I handled those errors, I have no idea how I would handle panics in the bot.
-I know I'm lazy, but panics are stupid easy, and you have to handle Results.
-Maybe I'll rewrite the Runner more robustly and only panic if the bot actually returns an Err, but for now, this is good enough.

 ## Why publish this code?

 I just want to show that I *have* been doing *something*, and that I have something to